seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

   * Generally feels very positive, likes the notification idea a lot, bc current strategy of taking pictures of event posters and then not going
   * A feature we don’t have that would be useful
     * Pictures of events?

+   ### What we will change based on this feedback
+   * This feedback, in combination with Yuina's helped us decide to use the logo made by the person who made Grinneats logo, since this logo was preferred
+   * Similarly, it helped us select a new color scheme, specifically blue
+   * It affirmed the utility of a search bar feature, which we are now considering directing energy that previously would've gone to calendar towards.
+   * Images remain a stretch goal, but something we are actively considering doing if the time and space to implement them emerges